Exploring Southern Oregon

 Working at Seal Rock

 A neat day hike is to Seal Rock.
 There’s a number of nice paths to take but a must is heading down to the beach.
-Spend some time rustling through the driftwod and then relax on your favorite log.
+Spend some time rustling through the driftwood and then relax on your favorite log.
 So scenic and I had the entire place to myself.

-The coolest part is that I had cell phone service and spent the day working from my phone here.
+The coolest part is that I had cell phone service and spent the day working on my phone here.
 There’s a set of tasks that I can do from my phone each month so instead of doing them from my laptop at the RV, I make sure I do them from scenic locations.
 I even made sales calls to potential new clients from here and I track the conversations with software on my phone.
 So this was the view from my desk for a day.